ellajcr/MENA-Agricultural-Water-App/README.md

 # Morocco-Final
 This is my final project for my Program of the Environment Morocco study abroad course.
+This is my final project for my Program of the Environment Morocco study abroad course.
+I chose to make a creative project in the form of a data visualization app.
+This project provides an overview of the agricultural water usage of the top 6 agriculturally-reliant countries in the MENA region.
+Using the AQUASTAT Dissemination Systems dataset, we can compare Morocco's efforts towards water conservation with similar countries.